 There are facilities for invoking C functions from Fortran and Fortran procedures from C. While there are rules about type agreement for the arguments, it is unlikely that processors will check them.

-6.53.2 Guidance to language users
+6.53.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.53.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.53.5.

 Provide an explicit interface for each external procedure or replace the procedure by an internal or module procedure.